 3. Heat a heavy-bottomed frying pan over high heat until very hot (if it starts to smoke, take it off the heat to slightly cool).

 4. Remove the steaks from the marinade, shake off excess (you can lightly pat dry them with paper towels, this will help to get a more consistent and even sear).
 Discard the remaining marinade.
-Coat the steaks with vegetable oil place in the pan.
+Coat the steaks with avocado oil place in the pan.

 5. Cook undisturbed (DO NOT move the steaks, DO NOT shake the pan, just leave it alone, we need to get a good sear which will lock in the meat's juices) for 4-5 minutes (depending on the thickness of your meat).